Netural/frontend-resources/code-guidelines/HTML.md

 ### Location of includes

-- Consider a above-the-fold CSS file
+- Consider a above-the-fold CSS file.
 - *Always* include JavaScript files on the bottom of a page.
-- We try to streamline the including as good as possible in the boilerplates
+- We try to streamline the including as good as possible in the boilerplates.

 ## Boolean attributes

 A boolean attribute is one that needs no declared value.
-XHTML required you to declare a value, but HTML5 has no such requirement.
+XHTML requires you to declare a value, but HTML5 has no such requirement.
 For further reading, consult the WhatWG section on boolean attributes:

 > The presence of a boolean attribute on an element represents the true value, and the absence of the attribute represents the false value.

-If you *must* include the attribute's value, and **you don't need** to, follow this WhatWG guideline:
+If you *must* include a attribute's value, and **you don't need** to, follow this WhatWG guideline:

 > If the attribute is present, its value must either be the empty string or [...] the attribute's canonical name, with no leading or trailing whitespace.